 Progress reports shall reflect all grades including at least three minor and one major grade.
-Progress reports will be sent home, or made available in Skyward Family Access, during the midpoint of the nineweek grading period.
+Progress reports will be sent home, or made available in Skyward Family Access, during the fourth week of the grading period.
 Grades shall be updated in the student management system at least once a week.

-If at any time after the progress report, the grade drops below passing, the teacher will make a reasonable effort to notify the parent (i.e., phone call, written notice).
+If at any time after the progress report the grade drops below passing, the teacher will make a reasonable effort to notify the parent (i.e., phone call, written notice).

 Regular education teachers are responsible for sending progress reports to parents for mainstreamed special education students.
 The special education teacher may provide input.
 Special education teachers are responsible for sending progress reports to parents when a student receives all of his/her instruction for a subject in a special education classroom.
-For more information, see EIA (LEGAL & LOCAL).
+For more information, see EIA (Legal & Local).

-Report Cards/Policy EIA (LOCAL)
+Report Cards - Policy EIA(Local)

-Grade reports shall be issued every 9 weeks for grades PRE-K thru 5 on a form approved by the Superintendent or designee.
-Performance shall be measured in accordance with this policy and the standards established in EIC (LOCAL).
+Grade reports shall be issued every six weeks for grades 6-12 on a form approved by the Superintendent or designee.
+Performance shall be measured in accordance with this policy and the standards established in EIE(Local).